Still 2025 06 29 160545 1.4.1 Kismet Artists Cinematographer Management

 Whether working on roundtables with Brad Pitt and Javier Bardem or inside intimate interiors on independent sets, Director/DP Jonathan Chekroune brings a focused and cinematic approach that prioritizes emotion, clarity, and visual storytelling.
 His work never distracts from the narrative but rather deepens the audience’s connection to it.

 As Chekroune’s career continues to grow, his ability to move between high-profile productions and personal narrative work makes him one of the most versatile and thoughtful visual storytellers working today.
-With F1 reaching global audiences and Mein Schatz preparing for its festival run, Jonathan Chekroune is quickly becoming a name to watch in both commercial and independent film and we can’t wait to see more.
+With F1 reaching global audiences and Mein Schatz preparing for its festival run, Jonathan Chekroune has become a name to watch in both commercial and independent film.